 How has B2B sales changed in recent years?

-In the recent past, a B2B sale was a relatively easier process.
-The buyers would simply reach out to the seller whose salesperson would educate buyers and present them with the best solutions suiting their requirements.
+In the recent past, a B2B sale was a relatively more manageable process.
+The buyers would simply reach out to the seller, whose salesperson would educate buyers and present them with the best solutions to suit their requirements.
 Upon getting convinced, the buyer would simply purchase the product.
-In a very straightforward process, the marketing teams would fill the sales funnel with leads, which would then be acted upon by sales teams by converting leads and pushing them down the funnel into a sale.
+In a very straightforward process, the marketing teams would fill the sales funnel with leads, which would then be acted upon by sales teams by converting prospects and pushing them down the funnel into a transaction.

-However, with the advent of technology, today, the times have changed and people have too many options to chose from.
-This has made life tough for B2B salespersons.
+However, with the advent of technology, the times changed, and people have to choose from too many options.
+It has made life tough for B2B salespersons.
 When buyers identify their problem, they will first research online about to discover possible solutions.
-They might read recommendations online, reach out to their friends, search for solutions on forums and social media, etc. Further, they might also look for offers and discounts while searching for product and services as their solutions.
+They might read recommendations online, reach out to their friends, search for answers on forums and social media, and other relevant channels.
+Further, they might also look for offers and discounts while searching for products and services as their solutions.
 Their buying decision will most likely be made only after following all these steps.
 Lastly, they would reach out to the buyer to complete the sale.

-This has led also to businesses adopting new ways to purchase products and services.
-Research, in terms of online, recommendations, peer reviews, Google search, is a vital part of their decision-making process.
-Buyers have a lot more options in terms of free trials, forums, websites, social media, etc. This makes for a significant part of the buying process which is being carried out without the involvement of a salesperson.
-This has changed the roles of marketing and sales teams and the former has now a wider role to play in the sales process.
-Sales teams are now mostly required towards the last stage of the sales process in terms of helping the buyer make the purchase.
+It has also led to businesses adopting new ways to purchase products and services.
+Research, in terms of online recommendations, peer reviews, Google search, is a vital part of their decision-making process.
+Buyers have a lot more options in terms of free trials, forums, websites, social media, and various relevant sources.
+It makes up for a significant part of the buying process, which does not require the involvement of a salesperson.
+It has changed the roles of marketing and sales teams, and the former now has a broader role to play in the sales process.
+Sales teams are must-have in the later stage of the sales process in terms of helping the buyer make the purchase.
 It brings along with many challenges that the present-day B2B sales teams face.

 The emergence of modern-day buyers

 The advent of digital technology and changing demographics has led to many younger professionals occupy the prime position in the decision-making process at many businesses.
-These younger professionals, between the age group of 18 and 35, have more inclination to use digital technologies when they have to make a purchase.
+These younger professionals, between the age groups of 18 and 35, have more inclination to use digital technologies when they have to make a purchase.
 They will conduct the research themselves and use the wealth of online knowledge to make their life easier.
-More buyers are shifting to conducting online research before making a purchase, a trend which will only grow in the coming years.
+More buyers are shifting to doing online research before making a purchase, a trend that will only grow in the coming years.

 Traits of modern-day buyers

-- Lack of connect with sales and marketing messages
+- Lack of connection between sales and marketing messages

-Social selling is crucial and it can help sales teams perform much better in the purchase process as it can meet the specific demands of the buyers.
-The buying process has already become longer in recent years due to a number of tools at the disposal of a buyer.
-The huge amount of online information and involvement of more people in the process has led to this change.
+Social selling is crucial, and it can help sales teams perform much better in the purchase process as it can meet the specific demands of the buyers.
+The buying process is already long due to several tools at the disposal of a buyer.
+The enormous amount of online information and involvement of more people in the process has led to this change.
 Connecting with buyers on a personal level and solving their genuine problem will be essential to move quickly with making sales.